Sustainability Innovation Leaders - People

 JUSTIN BARTON: It's a very big mission.

-ELIZABETH LEE: There's a lot of pressure on Cyark to make sure we go and get as many of these place as possible.
+ELIZABETH LEE: There's a lot of pressure on Cyark to make sure we go and get as many of these places as possible.

-TOM GREAVES: We're free to do what we're good at and we also all sleep well knowing the our data is protected.
+TOM GREAVES: We're free to do what we're good at and we also all sleep well knowing that our data is protected.

 SCOTT LEE: If you don't have reliable solution to keep that data stored, it's a little rough to sleep at night.